Assault Torts and Injury Law

 Most people think of “assault" as referring to a violent attack.
 For example, as in “the gang assaulted a rival gang member on the corner of the street" or “the Marines began their assault on the enemy position atop the hill."
 Violence, or at least some sort of physical contact, is generally implied in the term.

 However, while state laws sometimes differ, assault torts generally don't require that physical contact actually occurred.
-Instead, legal scholars define assault as an intentional attempt or threat to inflict injury upon a person, coupled with an apparent, present ability to cause the harm, which creates a reasonable apprehension of bodily harm or offensive contact in another.
+Instead, legal scholars define assault as an intentional attempt or threat to inflict injury upon a person, coupled with an apparent, present ability to cause harm, which creates a reasonable apprehension of bodily harm or offensive contact with another.

 These are two distinct but related torts.
 Just as someone may commit an assault without a battery, someone also may commit a battery without an assault.
 For instance, a surprise attack from behind resulting in physical injury may be committed without causing the initial fear of injury.